Fort Hayes

-Fort Hayes is a military post in Columbus, Ohio, United States.
+Fort Hayes was a military post in Columbus, Ohio, United States.
 Created by an act of the United States Congress on July 11, 1862, the site was also known as the Columbus Arsenal until 1922, when the site was renamed after former Ohio Governor and later 19th U.S. President Rutherford B. Hayes.
 Beginning in 2007 the property was primarily used for the Columbus School District's Fort Hayes Metropolitan Education Center and bus depot.
-Currently the 391st Military Police Battalion and the 375th Criminal Investigations Division of the U.S. Army Reserve use the facility, but the last military presence on the property was in 2009.
-The military is building a new army reserve center in Whitehall, which will end a century and a half of military presence at Fort Hayes.
+The 391st Military Police Battalion and the 375th Criminal Investigations Division of the U.S. Army Reserve were among the last to use the facility, but the last military presence on the property was in 2009.
+The military built a new army reserve center in Whitehall, which ended the long-established military presence at Fort Hayes.

 History

-The history of Fort Hayes as a military post spans from its establishment in 1863 to the expected departure of the remaining military presence by the end of 2009.
+The history of Fort Hayes as a military post spans from its establishment in 1863 to the departure of the remaining military presence by the end of 2009.

 Columbus Arsenal

 Ordnance Corps General C.P.
 Buckingham selected a site nearly two years after the congressional authorization of July 1862.
 It was a tract of about 70 acres northeast of the city, an oak grove owned by Robert and Jannette Neil of Neil House fame.
 The need for an army arsenal in Central Ohio was acute soon after the American Civil War broke out.
-The state arsenal was jammed with arms and equipment for the states' first regiments, but that building was deemed unsafe and a fire hazard.
+Arms and tools for the state's first regiments were crammed into the state arsenal, but that structure was deemed unsafe and a fire hazard.
 The army needed a modern arsenal for the receipt and issuance of arms and equipment and the manufacture and storage of ammunition.

 Captain J. W. Todd, of the United States Army Ordnance Corps, was the first commander of the Columbus Arsenal, as the post was first known.
 High command was nothing more than a field of oak stumps and some temporary shacks.
 Captain Todd also prepared the first arsenal master plan: